LOST 033 - Ben, There? Done That

 So what the hell?
 Do the ashes work or don't they?

 My conclusion from this is that The Adversary finds it advantageous to seem to be constrained when It isn't constrained, and to seem to not be constrained when It is constrained.
+We might apply this same idea to the ring of ashes.

-But those ashes are probably constraining something.
+Those ashes are probably constraining something.
 But what?

 Good question!